roscoestar/roscoestar.github.io/_posts/2019-11-16-media-recs.markdown

 Audience: everyone, but especially aspiring paleoartists

 This is the paleoart counterculture manifesto, a book that protests the use of paleoart stereotypes in favor of creative, speculative, but still scientific, interpretations of extinct creatures.
-Along with now-famous depictions of Parasaurolophus as an absolute unit, Protoceratops hanging out in trees, and Stegosaurus's impressive member, they also include hilarious artwork of modern creatures drawn using bad paleoart stereotypes, such as shrink-wrapped, venomous baboons, horizontal-necked rabbits, and terrestrial manatees.
+Along with now-famous depictions of *Parasaurolophus* as an absolute unit, *Protoceratops* hanging out in trees, and *Stegosaurus*'s impressive member, they also include hilarious artwork of modern creatures drawn using bad paleoart stereotypes, such as shrink-wrapped, venomous baboons, horizontal-necked rabbits, and terrestrial manatees.
 This book has also spawned a whole paleoart movement, so I think it's worth checking out the source.

 ### The Rise and Fall of the Dinosaurs: A New History of a Lost World
 Type: book